syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### nodes.inEdges `Array`
 {:#members:nodes-inedges}

-A read only collection of incoming connectors/edges of the node
+A read only collection of the incoming connectors/edges of the node

 #### Default Value